Yash-Bandal/DeltaX-Bootcamp/03_Basics_Of_CSharp/01_Notes/Concepts/08_3_Debugging.md

 ---
 ---
 > [!Important]
 > 1. A real programmer is the one, who considers all test cases
+> 2. There is also `Autos` and `Locals` watch window,
+>     - Autos show variables to be watched automatically
+>     - Locals also same as auto, but show only major ones variables
+> 3. Debugging is important maybe some developers spend weeks to get rid of a bug

 ---

 <br>